 Boat-Hopping on the Amalfi Coast

 The Amalfi Coast is an extremely popular part of Italy – both with tourists and Italians.
-It also only stretches a little over 30 miles (50 kilometers).
-Add to this narrow and twisting 2-lane roads, and you can imagine how busy and traffic-filled this part of Italy can get in the high season.
+It only stretches a little over 30 miles (50 kilometers), though, and when you add to this narrow and twisting 2-lane roads, you can imagine how busy and traffic-filled this part of Italy can get in the high season.

-I personally would never want to drive these roads myself (let alone have to deal with finding parking – eek!), and was extremely glad to have someone else doing the navigating.
+I personally would never want to drive these roads myself (let alone have to deal with finding parking – eek!), which is where traveling by boat comes in!

 Ferry to Amalfi

-The 25-minute ride to Amalfi town was extremely beautiful, first seeing Positano from the water, and then the towering coastal cliffs that this part of Italy is so well-known for.
+The 35-minute ride to Amalfi Town is extremely beautiful; prepare to goggle over the towering coastal cliffs that this part of Italy is so well-known for.

 When we arrived in Amalfi, there was an optional visit to a lemon farm included in the tour.
 We all opted to do this, even though it meant climbing 250 steep steps up into a local lemon grove.